metaproxy-technologies/pages/README.md

-# pages
+# About this repository.

-This page is source of webpage of Metaproxy technologies. https://metaproxy.co.
+This repository is source of webpage of Metaproxy technologies. https://metaproxy.co.

   - Hosted in github pages.